 A Christian examination of the question of “who am I” begins with the recognition of our creation and creaturely dependence upon our Creator.
-This is not something that can be discovered through reason, contemplation, or empirical examination but it is revealed to us through Holy Scripture.
+This cannot be discovered through reason, contemplation, or empirical examination but is revealed to us through Holy Scripture.
 In Genesis God says, “Let us make man in our image, after our likeness…So God created man in his own image, in the image of God he created him; male and female he created them.”
 (English Standard Version Bible, 2007, Gen. 1:26-27) From a Christian worldview, our identity is given by God and grounded in God.
 Humanity’s fall into sin corrupts this identity leading to alienation between people and God and people and people.
 St. Paul writes as it is written: “None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.”
 (ESV, Rom.
 3:10-12) It is recognized that within Christendom there are varying viewpoints about the degree of this corruption.
 Some see it as a wounding while others talk of total depravity.
 St. Paul further writes, “And you were dead in the trespasses and sins.”
 (ESV, Eph.
 2:1) Jesus Himself says we must be “born again”, something beyond our abilities.
 (ESV, John 3:3) These passages are more supportive of total depravity than mere wounding.

 Our alienation from God and from our given image leads us to the not only the idolatrous creation of God-images but also our self-images.
 Having exorcised God’s creative act in shaping our identity from our culture, we have elevated ourselves to be masters of our existence, a world filled with billions of gods constructing billions of micro-universes that sometimes align with one another in common cause. “…Thus says the Lord GOD: “Because your heart is proud, and you have said, ‘I am a god, I sit in the seat of the gods, in the heart of the seas,’ yet you are but a man, and no god…” (ESV, Eze.
 28:2) Jesus warned His disciples against building lives upon soft sands.